Franck Djoulou: Club career

 He joined Udinese before the 2016–17 season and mostly played for their Under-19 squad.
 He also made some bench appearances for the senior squad during the 2016–17 Serie A and 2017–18 Serie A seasons.

 In the summer of 2018 he moved to Torino.

 On 11 January 2019, he joined Serie C club Bisceglie on loan with a purchase option.
 He made his Serie C debut for Bisceglie on 20 January 2019 in a game against Reggina, as a 76th-minute substitute for Luigi Cuppone.

 On 28 July 2020 he signed a one-season contract with Schaffhausen in Switzerland.

 On 24 September 2021, he signed with Olhanense in Portugal.

+In the summer of 2023, after a year-long stint with French side Créteil, Djoulou joined Polish III liga club Karpaty Krosno, and made his debut on 2 September in a 3–0 loss against Star Starachowice.

+In August 2024, Djoulou returned to Italy to sign with Serie D club Pro Sesto.